-There are speculative risks-that is, risks that offer a chance of loss or gain, such as developing a "killer app" or business idea that may or may not sell, or investing in a corporate stock that may or may not provide good returns.
+There are speculative risks-that is, risks that offer a chance of loss or gain, such as developing a business idea that may or may not sell, or investing in a corporate stock that may or may not provide good returns.
 Such risks can be avoided simply by not participating.
 They are almost always uninsurable.